-With their small size and camel-like appetite for water, miniature succulents are perfect for planting in a slotted tray, surrounded with a picture frame, and mounted on a tree, wall, fence or other structure.
+With their small size and camel-like appetite for water, miniature outdoor succulent plants are perfect for planting in a slotted tray, surrounded with a picture frame, and mounted on a tree, wall, fence or other structure.
 Remove once a week, lay flat, and water well before hanging it back in place.

 Arrange a Potted Vignette

 Succulent plants do great in containers.
 Sometimes, though, they are too small to carry enough visual interest from a distance.
-That’s when it pays to group them in color-coordinated pots (so they look like one unit).
+That’s when it pays to group outdoor succulent plants in color-coordinated pots (so they look like one unit).
 Repeat the colors and echo with a darker hue if you wish.
 Also, mix up the heights and sizes for more interest.

 Group With Found Objects